eddiebrunson/Reactjs_Notes/reactjsnotes.md

 Top 3 Reasons:

-* compostional model
+* compositional model
 * the way data flows through a component
 * React is really just JavaScript

-**Composition:** to combine simple functions to build more comlicated ones
+**Composition:** to combine simple functions to build more complicated ones

 ### Benefits of Composition: